Frequently Asked Questions

 - Aggregators of customers

-- Before enrolling customers in the service territory of a local publicly owned utility (POU), aggregators of customers must complete the following:
+- Before enrolling customers in the service territory of a publicly owned utility (POU), aggregators of customers must complete the following:

-- Obtain a written statement from each applicable POU that the POU:
+- Obtain a written statement from each applicable POU

-- Before enrolling customers in the service territory of a local publicly owned utility (POU), aggregators of customers must complete the following:
+- Before enrolling customers in the service territory of a publicly owned utility (POU), aggregators of customers must complete the following:

-Incentive Options 2 and 3 include additional DSGS provider eligibility requirements.
+Incentive Options 2, 3 and 4 include additional DSGS provider eligibility requirements.

 -